GeertJan-Kuip/GeertJan-Kuip.github.io/_posts/2026-02-11-javac-compiler-packages.md

 #### com.sun.source.util

 Here we find more classes than interfaces, a lot of them important for my purposes.
-These ones I use:
+They are basic for starting the compilation process, for managing compilation tasks and for working with AST's (visiting, access to JCTree implementations).
+These are the ones I use:

 ```
 JavacTask